SpartanJ/restafari/README.md

 The model must extend from the `DatabaseModel` class, this class will handle the representation of the model as a table in the database.

-Every table field is indicated with the annotation `@DbField` taking the field name from the anottation `@SerializedName`, and the table primary key should be explicited with `@DbPrimaryKey` ( the PK is an auto-increment long integer field ).
+Every table field is indicated with the annotation `@DbField` taking the field name from the anottation `@SerializedName`, and the table primary key should be explicited with `@DbPrimaryKey` ( the PK should be any integer type ).
+The primary key value should be the id of the object provided by the server.
+In this case we don't have a primary key so that field it's not declared.
 `@SerializedName` is also used to convert the json object from the rest api call response to a java object.